aurelienpierreeng/ansel-website/content/resources/readings.fr.md

 The dimensions of color.
 David Briggs.
 [Website 1](http://www.huevaluechroma.com/).
 [Website 2](https://sites.google.com/site/djcbriggs/life-drawings-2).
 : David Briggs is a member of the Colour Society of Australia and teacher at the National Art School and University of Technology in Sydney.
 As a drawer and painter, his publications give an useful insight on the interconnections between color theory and pigments mixing practice.

+### Color pipelines

+_How digital images are handled in your computer from start to finish_

+The Hitchhiker's Guide to Digital colour.
+Troy Sobotka.
+[Website](https://hg2dc.com/) : I have worked with Troy for years — he has basically helped most open-source software projects to unfuck their color pipelines in the past decade (at least the ones who accepted they had a problem whether or not they saw it) — and he is the original author of Filmic for Blender.
+We share the same passion for calling bullshit bullshit and idiots idiots.
+The HG2DC website is a step-by-step walk through computer graphics with lots of pictures and video animations explaining where, why and what happens to your RGB pixels.

+The Computer Graphics Cinematography Book.
+Chris Brejon.
+[Website](https://chrisbrejon.com/cg-cinematography/) : Chris has worked at 5 of the most prominent movie studios in the world, over the past 13 years, as a lighting and compositing artist.
+Although the book focuses on cinematography, the chapters on color management, composition, lighting and color theory apply directly to photography as well (though the workflow changes a bit).

+### 2D painting and 3D rendering

+_Constructing images from scratch_

+Marco Bucci's YouTube channel.
+[Website](https://www.youtube.com/channel/UCsDxB-CSMQ0Vu_hTag7-2UQ) : Marco Bucci is a painter and shows how he constructs his paintings, most importantly how he shades subjects to give depth to 2D paintings.
+This is highly interesting because photographers just capture what is there, and can afford to never bother about the "true", "desired" and "believable" colors of a shadow.
+Since painters (and 3D artists) create everything from scratch, they have to ask themselves what color it should be.
+Give a good binge to his channel, I promise you will never look at a drop shadow the same way. _(You may need to discard some of his color theory explanations though, they are often inaccurate)_.